Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Modeling anxiety by including cues

+In this signal detection model the fox has two ways to learn about its environment.
+As before, the fox gains information from exploring a burrow and discovering either a rabbit or badger.
+But even when the fox chooses not to dig, the fox still gains a small amount of information from observing the cue itself, because the probability of observing a given cue is generally different between the two environments.
+As a result, individuals will not become stuck forever with an incorrect belief that the environment is bad the way they could in the model of section 2.
+However, an asymmetry remains between the two kinds of mistakes: it is easier for a fox to learn that it has mistakenly inferred that the environment is good than it is for the fox to learn that it has mistakenly inferred that the environment is bad.

-Figure \ref{fig:complexmodel} shows the outcome for the whole population when individuals follow the optimal strategy depicted in Figure \ref{fig:complexstrategy}B. When the environment is bad, almost all individuals correctly estimate that it is more likely to be bad than good.
-But when the environment is good, although the majority of the population believes that it is probably good, there is another peak on the other side of the distribution containing a substantial minority of individuals who incorrectly conclude that the environment is probably bad.
-In this example, 14 percent of the population in the good environment believes that the environment is more likely to be bad.
+In this model, we observe a qualitatively similar pattern to what we found in the simpler model without cues.
+Figure \ref{fig:complexmodel} shows the outcome for the whole population when individuals follow the optimal strategy depicted in Figure \ref{fig:complexstrategy}B. When the environment is bad, the majority of foxes correctly learn this.
+The population distribution of beliefs forms a curve that increases roughly monotonically from left to right, with very few individuals believing that the environment is good, and the great majority correctly believing that the environment is bad.
+When the environment is good, the majority of foxes learn this as well.
+But a substantially minority reach the incorrect conclusion that the environment is bad.
+We see this in the fatter tail of the population distribution of beliefs, and in the existence of a small peak corresponding to the false conclusion that the environment is bad.
+In this example, roughly twice as many individuals become overly sensitive to loud sounds because they think the environment is bad as become insufficiently sensitive to loud sounds because they think the environment is good (8.8 percent versus 4.5 percent).

 One might have thought that having informative cues would always enable the individual to learn to respond appropriately.
 The reason that it doesn't is that if a fox is in a good environment but is initially unlucky, and receives punishments after observing intermediate cues, then the individual will no longer dig when faced with cues of similar or greater strength.
-It thus becomes impossible for the fox to correct its mistake and learn that these cues signify less danger than it believes.
+It thus becomes difficult for the fox to correct its mistake and learn that these cues indicate a lower risk of danger than it believes.
 So this particular fox becomes stuck with an over-sensitivity to the cues of potential danger.
 Its anxiety level is set too high.
 The same thing does not happen when a fox in a bad environment is initially lucky.
 In that situation, the fox continues to dig at burrows and is soon dealt a harsh punishment by the law of large numbers.